crukci-bioinformatics/nextflow-support/README.md

 this function needs a minimum of 96MB given to it.
 An exception is thrown if there is too little memory given to the task.

+#### `javaMemoryOptions`

+Having found the memory of Java tasks has been going over the allocation for Slurm jobs, `javaMemMB` has been found to be a little too simple.
+This function replaces it and puts a limit on the "meta space" the JVM uses, which is where class definitions are stored amongst other things.

+By default now the meta space is given 128MB and "other" overhead 64MB.
+This can be tuned with the parameters "java_metaspace_size" and "java_overhead_size" to increase them if jobs are still failing.
+One shouldn't need huge amounts of memory for these.

+The amount of memory given to the JVM for its heap, where the running objects and stored, is thus the task's allocation less the meta space less the miscellaneous overhead.

+One might see `OutOfMemoryError` messages if things fail that won't be solved by giving more to the heap if a job fills the meta space but requires more (giving more to the heap won't solve the issue).

+There are some things outside of the control of the JVM that might push the memory use over the limit.
+Any library that uses native code (JNI) is outside the control of the JVM, and apparently using `ByteBuffer` also doesn't count on the heap usage.
+There's not much one can do about such code except give a bigger overhead to the tasks.

+This function returns an object with numerous fields (all numbers are megabytes):

+1. `heap` - The heap size.
+2. `metaSpace` - The meta space size.
+3. `misc` - The additional overhead taken for everything else.
+4. `all` - The task's allocated memory.
+Same as task.memory.toMega()
+5. `jvmOpts` - The string to include in the Java command line for the program to set the memory values as calculated.
+This string must not be quoted in the shell script.

 #### `sizeOf`

 `sizeOf` is an attempt to get the number of things in a collection.
 Nextflow